fl poa fl poa

 What Is FL POA?

 FL POA stands for Florida Power of Attorney.
-It authorizes an agent to manage financial, medical, or personal affairs for the principal.
+It authorizes an agent to manage the principal’s financial, medical, or personal affairs.
 In Florida, specific statutes govern POAs, ensuring agents act within defined boundaries to protect the principal’s interests.

 1. Durability: The durability clause ensures the POA remains effective if the principal becomes incapacitated.
 Without this, the POA ends upon incapacity.